ErikMuir/Bravura/README.md

 ### Accidental

-An [Accidental](./docs/Accidental.md) consists of a name, a number, and a symbol.
+An [Accidental](./docs/Bravura.Tonality/Accidental.md) consists of a name, a number, and a symbol.
 The number represents how many half-steps (semitones) away from Natural that it will change the Note that it's paired with.
+New Accidentals, like Notes, cannot be instantiated.

 **The 5 accidentals and their semitone values:**